 I often impersonate a writer because I feel I should.
 And because of that, I often lose track of time daydreaming throughout the days.
 It’s simple.
 Because we’re all fantasizing upon a star for peace and joy.
 If you aren’t, ask yourself why not.

-Back in Dr. King’s day, most people didn’t know how to speak on peace, happiness and equality.
+Back in Dr. King’s day, most people didn’t know how to speak on peace, happiness, and equality.
 He emerged as the voice for those lacking courage to speak out.
 We can only imagine what his social media following would look like today.
-Millions of people heard him speak without any of that shit today.
-His I Have A Dream speech was spoken from a place where millions of Americans witnessed.
+Millions of people heard him speak without any of that shit.
+I Have A Dream was spoken from a place where millions of Americans witnessed.
 Whether or not he envisioned it beforehand, it wouldn’t have mattered because that’s how he felt.

 In May of 2016, I visited the location where Dr. King was assassinated.
 History as told, didn’t end a vision there.
 Because once you share a dream, people ask how it ends.
-Even you after waking up out of a dream try finishing it in the morning.
+Even you, after waking up out of a dream try finishing it in the morning, if it was good.

-And sometimes I think I’m the only person who does that, especially when I wake up before the anticipating best moment in the dream.
+And sometimes I think I’m the only person who does that, especially when I wake up before the anticipating best moment of the dream.

 Anyways, fuck my dreams for now…

-Because I stood below where a body was once shot dead.
-As an attempt to end a black man from transpiring his momentum, instead the bullet amplified a dream for negros like me to write them.
+I stood below where a body was once shot dead.
+In an attempt to end a black man from transpiring his momentum, instead the bullet amplified his dream for negros like me to write them.

 What if we all had a dream?
-We’d be some thinking mathafucka’s…
+We’d be some thinking ass mathafucka’s…

 Personally, I wouldn’t tell anyone.
 The world would shoot it and laugh at me.
 My point is, I don’t care what the people think of my dreams.
 I’ve written them down—both in public and privately.